natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 Data needs
 ==========

 Here we outline the specific data used by the model.
 See the appendix for detailed information on data sources and pre-processing.
 For all raster inputs, the projection used should be defined, and the projection's linear units should be in meters.
+The following link is a concise presentation of the naming conventions and properties of the different data types input into this model http://won.sdsu.edu/protected130/evapotranspiration_studies_1110230800.html.

 1. **Soil depth (required).** A GIS raster dataset with an average soil depth value for each cell.
 The soil depth values should be in millimeters.